Treatment Center Call us today There is hope

 While there is a connection between mental health and addiction, there is little evidence that clarifies the picture any more than that.
 In many cases of substance abuse and mental illness, it becomes a typical “chicken or the egg” situation.
 The health professionals cannot determine if the mental illness caused the addiction, or if the addiction caused the mental illness.

 This is what frequently sets dual diagnosis facilities apart from others.
-While many may try to figure out which disorder is causing which, the dual diagnosis treatment method treats them both at the same time.
+While many may try to figure out which disorder is causing which, the dual diagnosis treatment method provides both addiction and mental health treatment simultaneously.
 This is done to try and minimize the potential new issues that can present as a result of treatment but can add considerable complexity to the process.

 There are countless mental health disorders that can occur alongside a substance use disorder or alcohol use disorder, but some have become more common than others.
 There are also some combinations of substances and disorders that are also more common than others.

-• Depression is a condition that about 10% of adults experience, and it can lead to significant self-medication with drugs or alcohol.
+- Depression is a condition that about 10% of adults experience, and it can lead to significant self-medication with drugs or alcohol.
 They may relieve symptoms temporarily, but they often return stronger following the high wearing off.
+It is crucial to seek depression treatment if symptoms persist.

 If you or someone you care about has a dual diagnosis, finding a treatment center that can offer you the treatment methods that you need can be a challenge.
 However, by reaching out to the addiction professionals at Agape, you will be able to discuss your co-occurring disorders and substance abuse treatment needs in a confidential environment.
-You will be able to select from several integrated treatment methods at Agape, including outpatient, intensive outpatient, and partial hospitalization programs
+You can select from several integrated treatment methods at Agape, including outpatient, intensive outpatient, and partial hospitalization programs.

 These different options allow the patient to receive the level of care they need, for both the substance use or alcohol use disorder, as well as the mental illness.
-While each program will require a differing level of commitment by the patient, they will all provide a strong foundation for recovery going forward.
-Creating a treatment plan with Agape Treatment Center is the best first step you can take in beginning your dual diagnosis treatment.
+While each program will require a differing level of commitment by the patient, they will all provide a strong foundation for recovery in the future.
+Creating a treatment plan with Agape Treatment Center is the best first step in beginning your dual diagnosis treatment.